Cuban nightjar: Distribution and habitat

 The nominate subspecies of Cuban nightjar is found on the main island of Cuba and most of the small adjoining islands of the archipelago.
 A. c. insulaepinorum is found only on Isla de la Juventud ("Isle of Youth", formerly the Isle of Pines).
 They inhabit landscapes described by different authors as "dense scrub", "open woodland and the edges of swamps", and "rather dense forest".

 Behavior

 Feeding

 The Cuban nightjar is crepuscular and nocturnal.
 Its prey is insects that it captures in flight, though whether that is during continuous flight or by sallies from a perch or the ground is not known.

 Breeding

 The Cuban nightjar breeds between March and July.
 The usual clutch of two eggs is laid directly on the ground without a nest.
 Both sexes are believed to incubate the eggs.

 Vocalization

-The Cuban nightjar's song is "is a rather harsh, buzzy call of one syllable; the pitch rises and falls, with an overall drop in pitch".
+The Cuban nightjar's song is "a rather harsh, buzzy call of one syllable; the pitch rises and falls, with an overall drop in pitch".